E-commerce Account Details

 Enable this e-commerce account for events and forms in sub-accounts – If selected, then the same e-commerce account will be available for use in events and their forms in sub-accounts.

-Note: If you have multiple levels of sub accounts, this selection cascades down to all of them. -
+Note: If you have multiple levels of sub-accounts, this selection cascades down to all of them. -

 Single transaction limit – The maximum amount on a single transaction to be allowed through the processing account.
 Most processors will enable up to $25,000 per transaction; however, you may wish to reduce this limit if you know that your transactions will never exceed a certain amount.
 This transaction limit is a safety device to prevent excessively high transactions from being attempted, either accidentally or intentionally.